theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 #### Bloom’s Taxonomy

 Bloom’s Taxonomy supports my thinking about the depth of learning.
-It reminds me that students should not remain only at the level of remembering and understanding, but should move toward applying, analyzing, evaluating, and creating.
+It reminds me to design activities and exam questions in such a way that they go behind the level of remembering and understanding, and move towards the higher levels of applying, analyzing, evaluating, and creating.

-I use this especially when designing tasks.
-Examples include classifying leadership behavior, analyzing organizational structures, evaluating business model options, developing personas and organizatas, creating market-sizing logic, designing business plan sections, and reflecting on the quality of startup ideas.
+Examples how I used this so far are: classifying leadership behavior, analyzing organizational structures, evaluating business model options, developing personas and organizatas, creating market-sizing logic, designing business plan sections, and making students actively participate in reflecting the quality of startup ideas of other groups through a role card set.

   </div>
 </div>